kcomas/kscript/README.md

 Functions are labeled by a period followed by a name and args separated by commas

-All args are passed by reference
+All args are passed by reference see the mem.ks example for what this means

 There must be a comma after the function name
 ```